 Batman: Digital Justice - An Alternate Reality story set exty years from now, featuring the grandson of Commissioner Gordon taking up the mantle of Batman to fight cyber-crime in Gotham City.
 Written/illustrated by Pepe Moreno and created entirely on computer (a new idea in 1990).

-Batman Detective No 27 - An "elseworld" where Bruce Wayne never becomes Batman, instead becoming Detective No. 27.
-Batman's debut was in Detective Comics #27.
+Batman: Detective No. 27 - An "elseworld" where Bruce Wayne never becomes Batman, instead becoming Detective No. 27.
+Named after Detective Comics #27, Batman's debut appearance.

 Batman Live: a big-budget arena show that premiered in the UK July '11 and toured Europe and North America.
 It focuses on the relationship between Batman and Robin, and is a fusion between theatre, circus, and hand-drawn animation.